darshand15/Elastic_Work_Stealing_Scheduler/README.md

 ### Implementation Details

 * The C++ [parlaylib](https://github.com/cmuparlay/parlaylib/tree/master) library was used for performing all our experiments and investigations of a high-performance elastic work-stealing scheduler.
-As part of this investigation, various modifications were made to ```scheduler.h``` (contained in ```./include/parlay/```).
+As part of this investigation, various modifications were made to ```scheduler.h``` (contained in ```./include/parlay/```) using different concepts as follows:
+    * A worker thread can be said to be in one of 3 different states, namely, Working, Stealing and Sleeping.
+    * The transitions between these 3 states can be summarized as follows:
+        Working <=> Stealing <=> Sleeping
+    * Working state is the initial state for worker 0.
+    * Stealing state is the initial state for all workers except worker 0.
+    * The general behaviour for these workers is to transition to the stealing state when they have no jobs on their local queue.
+    * Under the stealing state, the workers might perform multiple unsuccesful steals, interleaved with sleeping before there is a successful steal attempt.
+The experiments performed as part of this research project intend to comprehensively identify this non-working duration (unsuccessful steals interleaved with sleep before a successful steal attempt) and explore if they can instead be modified to durations where the worker/processor is put to sleep to maximize energy savings.
+    * The different states and transitions have been encoded into the scheduler and continuously tracked.
+    * The instrumentation code for timing has been embedded into the scheduler to track these transitions, record appropriate timestamps, and generate logs.
+    * The recorded measurements are accumulated appropriately to generate various performance metrics.

 * The C++ [spdlog](https://github.com/gabime/spdlog/tree/v1.x) library was used for fast logging in a parallel environment.
-* Various experiments contained under ```./experiments``` were created and performed for analysing the behaviour of different parallel benchmarks.
+* Various experiments contained under ```./experiments``` were created and performed for analysing the behaviour of different parallel benchmarks as follows:
+    * 1_pardo_seq_loop: Experiments with a single pardo (the fork-join interface in parlaylib) with two long sequential loops.
+    * 2_pardo_seq_loop: Experiments with a single pardo with two long sequential loops having dependencies before and after the pardo.
+    * 3_dummy_init_pardo: Experiments with a dummy init pardo to invoke the scheduler and trigger the instrumentation for timing measurement.
+This is followed by a single pardo with two long sequential loops having dependencies before and after the pardo.
+    * 4_nested_pardo: Experiments with nested pardo.
+    * 5_par_mergesort: Experiments with parallel mergesort.
+    * 6_bigint: Experiments with parallel addition and subtraction of two arbitrary precision numbers.
+    * 7_primes: Experiments with parallel generation of primes upto n.
+    * 8_bfs: Experiments with parallel bfs traversal of a graph.
+    * 9_triangle_count: Experiments with parallel triangle counting of a graph.
+    * 10_for_large_iter__parfor_med_iter: Experiments with an outer sequential for loop nested with a parallel for inner loop.
+    * 11_parfor_med_iter__for_large_iter: Experiments with a parallel for outer loop nested with a sequential inner loop.
+    * 12_delaunay: Experiments with delaunay triangulation in 2 dimensions.
+    * 13_mergesort_seq_merge: Experiments with parallel mergesort but with sequential merge.
 * Further, experiments contained under ```./sleep_estimation``` were performed to estimate the duration of putting a processor to sleep and waking it up.

 ### Running the Experiments